Chen Guangcheng: Awards and recognition

 Chen began attracting international media attention for his civil rights activism in the early 2000s.
 In March 2002, Newsweek magazine ran a cover story on Chen and the "barefoot lawyer" movement in China, detailing his advocacy on behalf of villagers and disabled people.
 His profile rose further in 2005 when he filed a landmark class-action suit taking on abuses of the one-child policy.
 In 2006, Chen Guangcheng was named one of the Time 100, Times annual list of "100 men and women whose power, talent or moral example is transforming our world".
 The citation stated, "He may have lost his sight as a child, but Chen Guangcheng's legal vision has helped illuminate the plight of thousands of Chinese villagers."

 In 2007, Chen won the Ramon Magsaysay Award while still in detention.
 The award, often called the "Asian Nobel Prize", was bestowed for "his irrepressible passion for justice in leading ordinary Chinese citizens to assert their legitimate rights under the law".
 According to AIDS activist Hu Jia, Chen's wife Yuan Weijing attempted to attend the Magsaysay Award ceremony on her husband's behalf, her passport was revoked and her mobile phone was confiscated by Chinese authorities at Beijing Capital International Airport.

 The National Endowment for Democracy honored Chen with the 2008 Democracy Award.
 Chen was one of seven Chinese lawyers and civil rights activists to be named as recipients of the award.

 In 2012, Chen was chosen as the recipient of the Human Rights Award from the New York-based NGO Human Rights First.
 In explaining the choice, the organization's president Elisa Massimino stated, "Mr. Chen's activism has reignited an international conversation about the need to protect human rights lawyers around the world who face great danger for their courageous work."
 In 2014 he received the Geneva Summit Courage Award.

+On May 13, 2023, Chen was awarded an honorary Doctor of Laws degree by the Institute of World Politics.